+Table 1 Downlink Feedback Control Message Fields

-The Downlink HARQ Feedback message is transmitted in the payload of an uplink PDU, therefore it is acknowledged by the uplink retransmission scheme.
+The Downlink Feedback message is transmitted in the payload of an uplink MAC PDU, therefore it is acknowledged by the uplink retransmission scheme.

-As the Downlink HARQ Feedback message is reliable the base station can be sure whether the UE received the downlink PDU or not, therefore saving downlink resources and unnecessary downlink retransmissions.
-If the downlink feedback was transported unreliability then the base station many have to retransmit the complete downlink PDU to be able to solicit feedback from the MS, taking downlink resource and using power on the MS.
+As the Downlink Feedback message is reliable the base station can be sure whether the UE received the downlink PDU or not, therefore saving downlink resources and unnecessary downlink retransmissions.
+If the downlink feedback was transported unreliability then the base station many have to retransmit the complete downlink PDU to be able to solicit feedback from the UE, taking downlink resource and using power on the UE.

 Uplink Retransmission Scheme

-The uplink retransmission scheme is used to provide reliability to PDUs that are transmitted from the MS to the base station.
-The base station sends acknowledgment information to the MS using DCIs.
+The uplink retransmission scheme is used to provide reliability to PDUs that are transmitted from the UE to the base station.
+The base station sends acknowledgment information to the UE using DCIs.

-The MS and base station maintain a 1 bit counter of the uplink PDUs called ULPN and the base station maintains a counter of next expected uplink PDU number.
-The base station shall maintain a separate ULPN for each MS. The first transmitted PDU has a ULPN value of 0.
+The UE and base station maintain a 1 bit counter of the uplink PDUs called ULPN and the base station maintains a counter of next expected uplink PDU number.
+The base station shall maintain a separate ULPN for each UE.
+The first transmitted PDU has a ULPN value of 0.

-When the base station provides an allocation for the MS it also includes ULPN to identify the UL PDU the MS must transmit in the allocation.
+When the base station provides an allocation for the UE it also includes ULPN to identify the UL PDU the UE must transmit in the allocation.

-The MS compares the ULPN with its previous transmitted PDU’s ULPN.
+The UE compares the ULPN with its previous transmitted PDU’s ULPN.
 If the received ULPN matches the previously transmitted ULPN then the base station is requesting retransmission of the previous PDU.
 If the received ULPN value does not match then the base station is requesting the next PDU.

-When the base station acknowledges a previous transmission and requests a new transmission the MS increments its ULPN and constructs the next PDU.
+When the base station acknowledges a previous transmission and requests a new transmission the UE increments its ULPN and constructs the next PDU.

-For example, the base station requests the MS transmits the PDU with ULPN set to 0.
-If the uplink is successfully received then the base station will request the next PDU in the next uplink allocation by setting ULPN to 1 (Figure 4).
-When the MS receives the updated ULPN it constructs a new PDU and transmits it to the base station.
-If the base station does not successfully receive the MS’s transmission then it will schedule uplink and set ULPN to 0 (Figure 5).
+For example, the base station requests the UE transmits the PDU with ULPN set to 0.
+If the uplink is successfully received then the base station will request the next PDU in the next uplink allocation by setting ULPN to 1 (Figure 5).
+When the UE receives the updated ULPN it constructs a new PDU and transmits it to the base station.
+If the base station does not successfully receive the UE’s transmission then it will schedule uplink and set ULPN to 0 (Figure 6).

-Figure 4 Successful Transmission of Uplink PDU's
+Figure 5 Successful Transmission of Uplink PDU's